DriedSponge/nextdormneighbor/README.md

 # NextDormNeighbor

-Winfo 2024 Hackathon - Built with create-svelte.
+WINFO 2024 Hackathon - Best Coding Design Track

+Built using Svelte, NextDormNeighbor focuses on the problem of event organization within the UW Sphere specfically regarding on campus housing.

+By David Pham, Harman Zhang, Jordan Tucker

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Clone the repeistory and install dependencies with `npm install` (or `pnpm install` or `yarn`)

+To start a development server:

 ```bash
 npm run dev